Display-Lab/knowledge-base/vignettes/goal_gain_vignette/readme.md

 3. Motivation: The message may motivate the recipient to work to  maintain their status as a top performer.

 ### Outcomes
-The expected outcome of the successful influence of an email that uses the social better pathway is clinical process performance improvement or sustainment.
+The expected outcome of the successful influence of an email that uses the goal gain pathway is clinical process performance improvement or sustainment.

 ## Message templates
 Message templates represent a possible motivational message that a precision feedback system can send.
 There are two message templates that the precision feedback system can access for this vignette: